 Basepaws is committed to the health and happiness of cats everywhere.
 We are cat owners ourselves (to two adorable domestic shorthairs called Nessie and Suffie) and realize how important it is to provide the best possible life for our pets.
 That's why we developed the Basepaws CatKit -- a genetic test designed to provide you with a comprehensive report about your cat's genetic makeup, as well as everything DNA can say about your cat's ancestry, health, and unique needs.
 We invite you to join us as we work to better understand the needs of cats everywhere.

 How does this work?

 Simple!
-After you receive your kit, collect hair from your cat using the adhesives provided (and via a secondary buccal swab sample, just to be 100% sure).
-Mail the sample back to us in the provided pre-paid box, and we will notify you that we have received your sample.
+After you receive your kit, collect hair from your cat using the adhesives provided (or via a buccal swab sample if your cat is hairless).
+Mail the sample back to us in the provided pre-paid envelope, and we will notify you that we have received your sample.
 We will be able to provide the report 2 to up to 6 months after we receive the kit, and we are trying to shorten that time as much as possible.
-Please bare with us as we run our first few batches of tests, and thank you for being our first customers!
-Long-term, we plan to provide the results within 2-4 weeks.
-Every sample helps us create the biggest database of feline genetic data and will contribute to new discoveries in cat health.
+Please bear with us as we run our first few batches of tests, and thank you for being our first customers!
+Long-term, we plan to provide the results within 4 weeks.
+Every sample helps us create the biggest database of feline genetic data and will contribute to discoveries in cat health.

 How long does it take to receive my reports?